UP | HOME

 • People will have to start using ships to travel between continents, similarly to the norm before WWII.

-• Greenhouse gas emissions will significantly decrease everywhere around the globe once the world’s entire affordable gas supply is used up, thus causing global temperatures to decelerate while still increasing.
+• Greenhouse gas emissions will probably decrease worldwide once the world’s entire affordable gas supply is used up, thus causing global temperatures to decelerate while still increasing.
+However, the increase in coal consumption might counter this.

 Perhaps the world will modify the atmosphere to cool the Earth to an extent, but there are no guarantees.
 This also won’t decrease the ocean’s acidity, and it may not be enough to prevent the phytoplankton that the entire ocean ecosystem (and a substantial amount of humanity’s food supply) depend on.